Duration & Fees

 Any horse lovers are in luck!
 Activities at the Sanctuary may include horseback riding through the veldt - a great way to spend time in the African bush with the chance of close encounters with wildlife.
 Border fence patrols and game counts are other horseback activities in which volunteers may be involved during their stay.
 For anyone wanting to join the sanctuary's dedicated Wildlife Sanctuary Equine Experience - Click Here.

 There may also be a chance to volunteer with the San children and help the teacher at the Clever Cubs School which is located at the Sanctuary.
 This little pre-school provides vital free education to the San Bushman children whose parents work on site and who would otherwise not receive any education.
 The school opened in November 2009 and provides a full curriculum including English, Maths, Arts and Crafts, Sports and Environmental Studies.
 As well as learning how to read and write the children also enjoy dancing, singing and playing.
 It is also hoped to enrol as many of the older children as possible into mainstream schools in Windhoek so that they can continue their education.
 The children are all very friendly and love meeting new volunteers who can choose to spend time with the children and help the teacher.
-Anyone who would like to help at the Clever Cubs School should let Amanzi Travel know in advance if possible.
+Anyone who would like to help at the School should let Amanzi Travel know in advance if possible.
 Requests to take part in this activity can also be taken from volunteers on their arrival at the Sanctuary or at any time throughout their placement.
-Any volunteer who would like to focus solely on volunteering at the school throughout part or all of their stay should also indicate this to Amanzi Travel when making their booking as you can book on the split teaching and wildlife care project.
-For more information on the Teaching and Wildlife Volunteer in Namibia - Click Here
+Volunteers who would like to focus more on volunteering at the school might also like to consider the Teaching and Wildlife Volunteer in Namibia - Click Here

 Volunteers are split into working groups which rotate daily to ensure variety when carrying out duties.